When to charge VAT?

 If you are selling to a different country within the EU, you have to distinguish between consumers and businesses.

-If you sell the same product to an EU end-user, you have to charge VAT on this sale at the rate applicable in your own country, or you may have to charge VAT at the rate applicable in their country if you have exceeded the country’s distance selling threshold- this is the so-called VAT of destination.
+• If you sell the same product to an EU end-user, you have to charge VAT on this sale at the rate applicable in your own country, or you may have to charge VAT at the rate applicable in their country if you have exceeded the EUR 10 000 distance selling threshold.

 List of all EU states working with VAT